Your PDF Loses 40% of Its Content in NotebookLM. The Fix Takes 5 Minutes.

 Multi-column: Linearized in reading order

 Uploading 300-page PDFs for exam prep?
-After conversion, NotebookLM can find specific table values, trace argument structures across chapters, and generate quizzes from properly parsed content.
+After conversion, NotebookLM finds specific table values, traces arguments across chapters, and generates quizzes from properly parsed content.

 Is it text-based or scanned?
 Select text in the PDF.
 If you can highlight and copy words, it’s text-based.
 If selecting highlights the whole page as an image, it’s scanned — you’ll need OCR first.